JetBrains/intellij-sdk-docs/reference_guide/settings_guide.md

 Implementations must meet several requirements for constructors.
 * Application Settings implementations, declared using the [`applicationConfiguration` EP](#declaring-application-settings), must have a default constructor with no arguments.
 * Project Settings implementations, declared using the [`projectSettings` EP](#declaring-project-settings), must declare a constructor with a single argument of type [`Project`](upsource:///platform/core-api/src/com/intellij/openapi/project/Project.java).
+* Beginning in 2020.2, constructor injection (other than for `Project`) is not allowed.

-For a `Configurable` implementation correctly declared using an EP, the implementation's constructor is not called by the IntelliJ Platform until a user chooses the corresponding Settings `displayName` in the Settings Dialog menu.
+For a `Configurable` implementation correctly declared using an EP, the implementation's constructor is not invoked by the IntelliJ Platform until a user chooses the corresponding Settings `displayName` in the Settings Dialog menu.
-For performance reasons, do not create any Swing components in a constructor.

 > **Warning** The IntelliJ Platform may instantiate a `Configurable` implementation on a background thread, so creating Swing components in a constructor can degrade UI responsiveness.

 #### IntelliJ Platform Interactions with Configurable
-Interactions between the IntelliJ Platform and a generic implementation of the `Configurable` interface are documented in the source file.
+The instantiation of a generic `Configurable` implementation is documented in the interface file.
 A few high-level points are reviewed here:
-* After calling `Configurable.createComponent()`, the IntelliJ Platform immediately calls `Configurable.reset()` to initialize the values of the Settings.
+* The `Configurable.reset()` method is invoked immediately after `Configurable.createComponent()`.
-  So initialization of Setting values in the constructor or `createComponent()` is unnecessary.
+  Initialization of Setting values in the constructor or `createComponent()` is unnecessary.
 * See the [Constructors](#constructors) section for information about when a Settings object is instantiated.
-* Once instantiated, a `Configurable` instance is valid until the user presses **OK** or **Cancel** in the Settings Dialog.
-  * The object's lifetime continues regardless of whether the implementation's Settings are changed, or the user chooses a different entry on the Settings Dialog menu.
+* Once instantiated, a `Configurable` instance's lifetime continues regardless of whether the implementation's Settings are changed, or the user chooses a different entry on the Settings Dialog menu.
+* A `Configurable` instance's lifetime ends when **OK** or **Cancel** is selected in the Settings Dialog.
-  * The IntelliJ Platform calls an implementation's `Configurable.disposeUIResources()` when the Settings dialog is closing.
+  An instance's `Configurable.disposeUIResources()` is called when the Settings Dialog is closing.

 #### Configurable Marker Interfaces
-Implementations based on `Configurable` can have nested interfaces, which provide additional flexibility in the implementation.
+Implementations based on `Configurable` can implement marker interfaces, which provide additional flexibility in the implementation.
-See the `Configurable` interface file for details.

 The following nested interfaces are markers, which convey information about the form to the IntelliJ Platform:
   * `Configurable.NoScroll` - Notifies the Settings dialog not to add scroll bars to the form.